This post was originally published on Autocar

 All-new second generation of Vauxhall’s big family SUV gains an electric variant with a 325-mile range

-The Stellantis EV onslaught continues with this: the new Vauxhall Grandland Electric.
-It’s the third model to arrive on the STLA Medium platform, after the Peugeot e-3008 and Peugeot e-5008.You will be able to get it with a combustion engine, too: head to our main Vauxhall Grandland review for that.
-For this review, we will focus on the battery-powered version.The Grandland Electric gets the same 73kWh nickel-manganese-cobalt (NMC) battery as the e-3008, mated to a 207bhp electric motor on the front wheels for a WLTP range of up to 325 miles.
-Rapid charging can be done at speeds of up to 160kW for a 10-80% charge in some 25 minutes.A 98kWh battery option will arrive next year, giving an official range of 435 miles.This car is a five-seater, and there’s no word of a seven-seater any time soon, so the Grandland is taking on a huge variety of rivals, ranging from the Volkswagen ID 4, Renault Scenic E-Tech and MG ZS EV right up to the BMW iX1, Mercedes-Benz EQA and Tesla Model Y – not forgetting its platform-mate, the e-3008.
+There’s plenty to like about the Vauxhall Grandland Electric, there really is.
+In a crowded class, it’s competitive on range, design, space and price, and has little that should deter buyers or put them off.
+Lots to like, then.
+There’s just not much that you’ll love.That might not be a barrier to buyers out there looking for an electric family SUV: this is a thoroughly sensible package from a familiar brand.
+It’s the sort of thing Vauxhall has done well lately.
+And, much as it can feel like damning with faint praise, there’s a lot to be said for quiet competence.
+It’s the sort of benign approach that the Nissan Qashqai does well, and that’s proven to be quite popular.This is the second-generation Grandland, and the first to gain an electric version.
+And just to complete the podium, it’s the third model to arrive on the STLA Medium platform, after the Peugeot e-3008 and Peugeot e-5008.You can still get it with a combustion engine, too: you can read our main Vauxhall Grandland review to find out more about that.
+For this review, we will focus on the battery-powered version.The Grandland Electric gets the same 73kWh nickel-manganese-cobalt (NMC) battery as the e-3008, mated to a 210bhp electric motor on the front wheels for a WLTP range of up to 325 miles (although the feature on our Ultimate-spec test car means it could ‘only’ go 318 miles).
+Rapid charging can be done at speeds of up to 160kW for a 10-80% charge in some 25 minutes.A 98kWh battery option will arrive next year, allowing for a range-topping model with an official range of 435 miles.This car is a five-seater, and there’s no word of a seven-seater any time soon, so the Grandland is taking on a huge variety of rivals, ranging from the Volkswagen ID 4, Renault Scenic E-Tech and MG ZS EV right up to the BMW iX1, Mercedes-Benz EQA and Tesla Model Y – not forgetting its platform-mate, the e-3008.